Ratchet-tools/Test/README.md

 ## <a id="installvfapp">Install Visual Flow application</a>

+1. Navigate to your working directory.

-1. Go to the directory "[visual-flow](https://github.com/ibagroup-eu/Visual-Flow-deploy/blob/minikube/charts/visual-flow)" of the downloaded "Visual-Flow-Deploy" repository with the following command:
+2. Go to the "[visual-flow](https://github.com/ibagroup-eu/Visual-Flow-deploy/blob/minikube/charts/visual-flow)" directory of the downloaded "[Visual-Flow-Deploy](#clonevfrepo)" repository with the following command:

     `cd Visual-Flow-deploy/charts/visual-flow`